Morvan syndrome and related disorders associated with CASPR2 antibodies

 The goal of preventing congenital cytomegalovirus infection with a vaccine is of the highest priority.
 The presence of cytomegalovirus genes that encode proteins that lead to evasion of the immune system complicates vaccine design.
 In addition, the immunological basis for prevention is not sufficiently identified.

 A mRNA vaccine (mRNA-1647) by Moderna, consisting of 6 mRNAs, of which 5 encode the subunits of the cytomegalovirus pentamer complex and 1 mRNA encodes the glycoprotein B (gB) protein, is completing phase II trial (NCT04232280).
 The interim results showed that the vaccine was able to significantly boost neutralizing antibodies in both cytomegalovirus seropositive and seronegative patients.
-Phase III trial is set to begin in 2021.
+Phase III trial began in 2021.
 Many other candidate vaccines are currently in development as well.
-These combine peptides, subunits, or all multi-subunit complexes of the pentameric complex necessary for the endothelial and epithelial cell entry by the virus (34).
+These combine peptides, subunits, or all multi-subunit complexes of the pentameric complex necessary for the endothelial and epithelial cell entry by the virus (37).

 At this time, neither primary prevention, nor standardized, high-throughput screening tests or follow-up protocols for secondary and tertiary prevention are available.
 Therefore, current preventive measures include counseling young women, assessing their serologic status to identify those at risk for primary infection, and recommending appropriate hygiene measures in situations with risk of cytomegalovirus exposure, such as daycare centers.
 Recommendations for pregnant women include avoidance of iatrogenic transmission through blood transfusion and adherence to hygiene measures.
 Infants actively excrete virus.
 Awareness of this fact, with appropriate contact isolation and proper hygienic measures, minimizes risk of cytomegalovirus transmission.